yunmingxiao/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: I am broadly interested in computer systems, networks, and security.
-My current research focuses on (i) security and privacy of Internet services and (ii) performance and reliability of cloud infrastructure.
+My current research focuses on (i) security and privacy of Internet & AI services and (ii) performance and reliability of cloud \& AI infrastructure.
 My work has received the Best Paper Award from APNet and Best Student Paper Award from ACM EuroSys.

 news:
+- 05/2026 <a href="publication/26sigcomm-cubetrace">CubeTrace</a>, <a href="publication/26sigcomm-xfir">XFir</a>, and <a href="publication/26sigcomm-horizon">Horizon</a> are accepted by <a href="https://conferences.sigcomm.org/sigcomm/2026/">ACM SIGCOMM'26</a>!
+- 12/2025 I will serve on the TPC of <a href="https://conferences.sigcomm.org/sigcomm/2026/">SIGCOMM'26</a>, <a href="https://2027.eurosys.org/">EuroSys'27</a>, and <a href="https://sp2027.ieee-security.org/">IEEE S&P'27</a>, and as Publication Chair of <a href="https://conferences.sigcomm.org/events/apnet2026/index.php">APNet'26</a>.
+Submissions are welcomed!
+- 12/2025 <a href="publication/26nsdi-ddos">Canopy</a>, <a href="publication/26nsdi-obsidian">Obsidian</a>, and <a href="publication/26nsdi-peering">Janus</a> are accepted by <a href="https://www.usenix.org/conference/nsdi26">USENIX NSDI'26</a>!
 - 08/2025 <a href="publication/25apnet-rdma">SwiftRDMA</a> has won the <b>Best Paper Award</b> of <a href="https://conferences.sigcomm.org/events/apnet2025/index.php">APNet'25</a>!
 - 08/2025 I will serve on the TPC of <a href="https://www.sigsac.org/ccs/CCS2026/">CCS'26</a>, <a href="https://conferences.sigcomm.org/imc/2026/">IMC'26</a>, and <a href="https://petsymposium.org/cfp26.php">PETS/PoPETs'26</a>, and ERC for <a href="https://mlsys.org/Conferences/2026">MLSys'26</a>.
 Submissions are welcomed!
 - 07/2025 I have started my new role as an Assistant Professor at <a href="https://www.cuhk.edu.cn/en">CUHK-Shenzhen</a>!